mighdoll/sparkle/jsdoc/component-model.md

         domSelection.call(my);

-## Heirarchcal Structure
+## Hierarchical Structure
-Sg.js components are used heirarchically.
+Sg.js components are used hierarchically.
 A `chart` typically contains several subcomponents including e.g. a `sideAxis`, a `richAxis`, and a `barPlot`.

-The [configuration data](chart-configuration.html) for a chart is also arranged heirarchically,
-so that the user of the chart api can pass a single nested object to create a chart.
+The [configuration data](chart-configuration.html) for a chart is also arranged hierarchically, so that the user of the chart api can pass a single nested configuration object to create a chart.
-The chart internally will pass the appropriate subparts of the configuration to the appropriate subcomponents.
+The chart internally will pass the appropriate subparts of the nested configuration object to the appropriate subcomponents.

-### Definitions
+## Definitions for Understanding the Component Model
 * __component__ - A sg.js d3 module using the d3 conventions for creating,
 getting and setting properties, and component binding.
 * __component configurator__ <a name='configurator'/> - A caller visible object